bridge-core/bridge-core.github.io/content/docs/extension-docs/contributing.md

 ---
 description: ''
-sidebar: 'plugins'
+sidebar: 'extensions'
 ---

-# Contributing Plugins
+# Contributing Extensions

 ## Repository

-bridge. pulls plugins from the [bridge-core/plugins](https://github.com/bridge-core/plugins) repository.
+bridge. pulls extensions from the [bridge-core/plugins](https://github.com/bridge-core/plugins) repository.
 In order to make your extension appear within bridge., you need to add it to this repository.

-## Adding a Plugin
+## Adding an Extension

 _Before adding your plugin to the repository please ensure that the plugin is working._

-To add your plugin, drag the plugin's folder into the `plugins` folder.
+To add your extension, drag the extension's folder into the `plugins` folder.
-Once the pull request is merged, it will **automatically create a zip file** for the plugin and will add it to the plugins.json or extensions.json file so you DO NOT need to do this yourself.
+Once the pull request is merged, it will **automatically create a zip file** for the plugin and will add it to the plugins.json or extensions.json file, depending on the version of bridge. the extension is targeted for so you DO NOT need to do this yourself.

-**Ensure your plugin manifest contains the following information:**
+**Ensure your extension manifest contains the following information:**

 -   `"author"`
 -   `"name"`